Are you looking for fun things to do in Vernal, Utah? Wait. Maybe you have never heard of Vernal, Utah?

 Reserve Dinosaur Quarry Tickets

-Because of Covid-19 you will need to reserve tickets for the shuttle which will cost $1 per person on top of the entrance fee and if you have a National Park pass this is not included.
+You will need to reserve tickets for the shuttle which will cost $1 per person on top of the entrance fee, and if you have a National Park pass this is not included.
 The shuttle takes you from the visitors’ center to the main quarry.

 What to Expect at Dinosaur National Monument

-Dinosaur National Monument actually in both Utah and Colorado.
+Dinosaur National Monument is actually in both Utah and Colorado.
 It is quite large.
-You could drive and hour and a half and still be in the park.
+You could drive an hour and a half and still be in the park.